 Ask how the activities are selected, and how often they change to gauge whether resident input and feedback are considered when the schedule is created.
 In the end, go with what your intuition tells you.
 If the community doesn’t offer a sense of ease and comfort, it’s probably not right for you.

-DOWNLOAD OUR CHECKLIST FOR MOVING INTO A SENIOR INDEPENDENT AND ASSISTED LIVING COMMUNITY
+DOWNLOAD OUR complimentary CHECKLIST FOR MOVING INTO A SENIOR Living COMMUNITY

 As you visit a community, evaluate as much as you can.
 Use our checklist to be sure you’ve asked all the right questions.Download your Complimentary Community Visit Checklist